 On the other hand, have you considered starting your own business?
 Who knows — you may end up working with the family business in a consulting role rather than “against” them by moving away from tradition.

 Unfortunately, some families will initially see it that way.
 They may view you are going off to forge your own career path as a betrayal of sorts, but they’ll get over it eventually.
 Plus, working outside of that busines doesn’t mean you can’t help out or express interest later.

 When you talk to your family, express that you want to learn more about the pros and cons of both decisions.

 If you’ve made your choice, stick to your guns, show your passion for your calling and reinforce the fact that watching your family work so hard over the years inspired you to forge your own path — or decide to join the business itself.

 Be patient with yourself and your family, and be upfront about what you decide — even if that decision is to explore the possibilities.
-It's your future, and you're the only who can choose how to live it.
+It’s your future, and you’re the only one who can choose how to live it.